BROADSoftware/HADeploy/docsite/docs/more/under_the_hood.md

 ## Variables

-When using HADeploy in an advanced way (i.e using the `ansible` module, or developping your own plugin), you may be disturbed by different variable notation.
+When using HADeploy in an advanced way (i.e using the `ansible` module, or developing your own plugin), you may be disturbed by different variable notation.
 There is in fact 3 kinds of variables involved in HADeploy

 #### `${my_variable}`

 Or `<<my_variable>>`

-This is the only variable notation you should be aware of for standart usage of HADeploy.
+This is the only variable notation you should be aware of for standard usage of HADeploy.

 Such variables are resolved during step 1 (Building of the deployment file).